-Site Name:

-West of Horndean Road
+Site Name: Site Ref/Policy Number: West of Horndean Road UE13

-Description of Site:

 Comprises agricultural land fronting, and land to the rear of existing properties on, the west side of Horndean Road.
 There is existing built up development to the east of the site and to the south, agricultural land with the Emsworth Recreation Ground to the south east.